bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 The key went to a new puzzle, and the moment someone said the word "Lingo" the entire furry cluster on LAF had jumped on [the puzzle](https://www.two-pi-noir.agency/puzzles/jargon).

-...OK, we kind of knew a Lingo puzzle was coming just from incidental commentary[^incidental].
+...OK, we kind of knew a Lingo puzzle was coming just from incidental commentary.
 Between collective word knowledge, personal knowledge, and just cheesing the resistor-reading step (once I knew how it would work) by measuring ratios, it got torn apart in 40 minutes.
 In the meantime, the others had finished off He Shouldn't Have Eaten the Apple, which resulted in a message being blared over the radio.
 Hearing an interesting historical tidbit, I looked into the answer, to realize it was the same as Bukhansan—a name I recognized from *somewhere*, but wasn't sure where.

 Back to Tunic—Ryker (aforementioned fox) had finished the manual step at this point.
 I started writing the answers out in the hexagon script.
 Some looked like they were a transformation of the other... or at least suspiciously similar to such.